PHANTOM-Platform/Repository/demo_scripts/README.md

 #### SCRIPT FOR DOWNLOADING A FILE

-This script takes as inputs the token and the path and filename of the file, and returns the FILE in that folder.
+This script takes as inputs the token and the path and filename of the file and returns the FILE in that folder.

 ```bash
 bash repo_put.sh -t 141r2342135412351.321351235 -sfp "../web/example.h" -sjp "../web/exampleh.json" -dp "main.h" -df "mypath/" -s localhost -port 8000 ;